Light therapy

 #dayvialuminotherapie

-This natural non-drug method is the optimal choice for the treatment of seasonal depression, sleeping troubles or even non-seasonal or postpartum depression.
+This natural, non-drug method is the optimal choice for the treatment of seasonal depression, sleeping troubles or even non-seasonal or postpartum depression.

-It should be noted that light plays a fundamental role in the regulation of our biological clock and in the secretion of the hormones involved.
+Note that light plays a fundamental role in the regulation of our biological clock and in the secretion of the hormones involved.

 What is the principle of light therapy?

-These cells are therefore sensitive to a specific light close to that of the sun and the intensity of the sensitivity will depend on:
+These cells are therefore sensitive to specific light close to that of the sun and the intensity of the sensitivity will depend on:

-• Light intensity
+- Light intensity

-• Exposure time
+- Exposure time

-• The light wavelength (color)
+- The wavelength of light (color)

-• The luminous history
+- The bright history

 Why use a light therapy lamp?